 - A corollary of the above would be that the distance between ‘agreement’ and ‘strong disagreement’ is four times greater than that between ‘agreement’ and ‘strong agreement’.

-A safer way forward, if you are interested in finding what the ‘average’ or ‘typical’ response is, is to look at the median response.
+A safer way forward, if you really need to describe what the ‘average’ or ‘typical’ person might answer, is to look at the median response.
 The median is a type of average value, like the mean, except that it shows the number that is exactly in the middle of the data, i.e., at the same distance from the highest and lowest value in the dataset.
 You can find out more about how to calculate the median here.

 More to read about Likert scales